 Sommer headshot.

-• Simple – These wings are easy to bake in the oven with a crisp, irresistible coating, and are finished with an extra sprinkling of cheese.
+Simple – These wings are easy to bake in the oven with a crisp, irresistible coating, and are finished with an extra sprinkling of cheese.
+I think they taste just as good (no, better) than the parm wings at our local wing shack!

 Top down view crunchy parmesan garlic wings and ramekin of white dressing.

-• Cornstarch and baking powder – This combo makes the most crunchy and crisp chicken wing skin.
+• Cornstarch and baking powder – I find this combo makes the most crunchy and crisp chicken wing skin.

-• Garlic powder – Deep, earthy, and savory spice that really makes the parmesan pop.
+• Garlic powder – Garlic is the perfect complement to Parmesan cheese.
+It’s a deep, earthy, and savory spice that really makes the parmesan pop.

-• Parmesan cheese – Use grated, not shredded parmesan.
+• Parmesan cheese – Use grated, not shredded parmesan, so it’s small and can stick to the wings.

 • Crushed red pepper – Optional for slightly spicy garlic Parmesan wings (or black pepper for less heat).